Hudson Valley Man, 33, Paid For Sex With 12-Year-Old: Police

-New Jersey State Police began investing Alexander Boyd in January after he was soliciting children for sex on the internet, New Paltz police, where Boyd lives, said.
+New Jersey State Police began investigating Ulster County resident Alexander Boyd in January after he was soliciting children for sex on the internet, New Paltz Police, where Boyd lives, said.
 Boyd made plans with a woman to purchase her 12-year-old daughter for sex, police said.

 Boyd was charged with aggravated sexual assault on a child under the age of 13 and human trafficking among other sexual offenses, police said.